 So … here are ten tips that I’ve developed by studying — and emulating — the habits of people who live the good life.
-Most of these tips apply not only to successful fundraisers, but to successful people in general.
 I take these seriously every day — and I hope you will too.
 (If you like my self-improvement articles, visit my LinkedIn posts.):

 - They are making time count — they are not counting time.
 This hit me hard after my cancer diagnosis.
 Read it twice.